Chromosome (evolutionary algorithm): Chromosomes for permutations

 In addition to this encoding frequently called path representation, there are several other ways of representing a permutation, for example the ordinal representation or the matrix representation.

 Chromosomes for co-evolution

 When a genetic representation contains, in addition to the decision variables, additional information that influences evolution and/or the mapping of the genotype to the phenotype and is itself subject to evolution, this is referred to as co-evolution.
 A typical example is the evolution strategy (ES), which includes one or more mutation step sizes as strategy parameters in each chromosome.
-Another example is an additional gene to control a selection heuristic for resource allocation in a scheduling tasks.
+Another example is an additional gene to control a selection heuristic for resource allocation in scheduling tasks.

 This approach is based on the assumption that good solutions are based on an appropriate selection of strategy parameters or on control gene(s) that influences genotype-phenotype mapping.
 The success of the ES gives evidence to this assumption.

 Chromosomes for complex representations

 The chromosomes presented above are well suited for processing tasks of continuous, mixed-integer, pure-integer or combinatorial optimization.
 For a combination of these optimization areas, on the other hand, it becomes increasingly difficult to map them to simple strings of values, depending on the task.
 The following extension of the gene concept is proposed by the EA GLEAM (General Learning Evolutionary Algorithm and Method) for this purpose: A gene is considered to be the description of an element or elementary trait of the phenotype, which may have multiple parameters.
 For this purpose, gene types are defined that contain as many parameters of the appropriate data type as are required to describe the particular element of the phenotype.
 A chromosome now consists of genes as data objects of the gene types, whereby, depending on the application, each gene type occurs exactly once as a gene or can be contained in the chromosome any number of times.
 The latter leads to chromosomes of dynamic length, as they are required for some problems.
 The gene type definitions also contain information on the permissible value ranges of the gene parameters, which are observed during chromosome generation and by corresponding mutations, so they cannot lead to lethal mutations.
 For tasks with a combinatorial part, there are suitable genetic operators that can move or reposition genes as a whole, i.e. with their parameters.